stonefl/stonefl.github.io/_drafts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

 ---
 layout: post
 published: false
-title: Create and Connect to Azure VM under Company Proxy
+title: How to Create and Connect to Azure VM through WinSCP
 ---
 [Proxy servers](https://en.wikipedia.org/wiki/Proxy_server) usually act as a firewall and web filter protect users and internal network from the bad stuff that lives out in the wild internet.